 1. Ensure that you are vigilant and keep a close eye to determine whether some aspect of how the project is running will later cause you delays.

 2. Creating a suitable schedule can often minimize delays.
 Every project needs to be dealt with realistically.
-You need to set a reasonable, workable schedule keeping your team and goals in mind as well as dependencies and standards.
+You need to set a reasonable, workable schedule keeping your team and goals in mind and dependencies and standards.

 3. Communication is paramount.
 As we will discuss below, you need to be able to deal with team and client expectations along with conflicts that will arise.

-In order to ensure that a delayed project is not a failed project you as a project manager need to be able to communicate with your client effectively.
+In order to ensure that a delayed project is not a failure, you as a project manager need to be able to communicate with your client effectively.

 4. You need to use established procedures.
-These procedures not only include how your work is conducted but also includes the way you manage communication and reporting.
+These procedures not only include how your work is conducted but also include the way you manage communication and reporting.

-It is with the help of reports and feedback on previous projects that you will be able to improve through every project.
+With the help of reports and feedback on previous projects, you will be able to improve through every project.
 Have a set structure and feedback loop to avoid as many unnecessary delays as possible.

-As a proactive project manager, you need to keep track of all goals and milestones, work towards making amendments and improvements in the tasks at hand to improve productivity and efficiency.
+As a proactive project manager, you must keep track of all goals and milestones and work towards making amendments and improvements to the tasks at hand to improve productivity and efficiency.

 Moreover, you need to ensure proper planning and clearly defined processes.
 For example, in the case of a system crash, your team members should know what to do to ensure there are no unnecessary delays.

-Anticipating issues and risks that could arise will help you to keep everything running smoothly and is the perfect way to mitigate project delay.
+Anticipating potential issues and risks will help keep everything running smoothly and is the perfect way to mitigate project delays.

-It is important to keep your team informed throughout the entirety of the project.
-If there is anything that could be the cause of delay in your project, make sure your team is aware of it.
+It is important to keep your team informed throughout the project.
+If there is anything that could cause a delay in your project, make sure your team is aware of it.
 Whether that be a change of plans or altered client expectations.

 Every member of the team must be fully aware of the plan that was created for the project.
-All tasks and deadlines must be made available to each of your team members.
+All tasks and deadlines must be made available to each team member.

-Moreover, make sure your team is not only aware of what the project is about but why.
+Moreover, make sure your team is aware of what the project is about and why.
 Simon Sinek believes that people don’t buy what you do but why you do it.

 Studies show that employees work better when they can make a clear connection between their goals and the goals of the organization they work for.

-Communication should not only be given importance to your team members however but also your client.
+Communication should not only be given importance to your team members but also to your client.

 Scope creep is dreaded among project managers.
-It can cause wastage of money, diminishing satisfaction, and decreasing value to your project.
-But most importantly scope creep causes project delays.
+It can cause a waste of money — further diminishing satisfaction and decreasing your project’s value.
+But most importantly, scope creep causes project delays.

 Scope creep refers to when there are increased requirements for a project while a project is in process.

-Whether the scope of the project is vague from the get-go or stays unclear throughout the project there are undoubtedly going to be delays.
-It is, therefore, necessary that you, as a project manager, ensure communication with the client.
+Whether the scope of the project is vague from the get-go or stays unclear throughout the project, there will undoubtedly be delays.
+Therefore, you, as a project manager, must ensure communication with the client.

 Make a clear project plan and specifically outline what is in scope.
 Communicate this not only to your team members but also to your client.

-If there is any room to add to the scope let this be known as well.
-And if this is so make sure you also communicate how you will go about this and what extra time or resources you may need if this happens.
+Let this be known if there is any room to add to the scope.
+And if this is so, make sure you also communicate how you will go about this and what extra time or resources you may need if this happens.

 Make sure that your team and your client are both fully informed and completely understand the perimeters of the project you are about to begin.